orai-nlp/low-scaling-laws/data/datasets/readme.md

 # Datasets
-Here we share the datasets we created for this work and those which we changed or downsampled for replicability.
+Here we share the datasets we created for this work for replicability.

 QNLI datasets derived from other QA datasets:
 * QNLI_es
 * QNLI_sw
 * QNLI_fi

+Other datasets where we changed the labels or downsampled:
 * Topic Classification for Swahili
 * Sentiment Analysis for Swahili